nguyenlanh/-FCU-Data-Visualization-in-Business-Intelligence/readme.md

 In this hands-on lab, you will learn how to:

 - Connect Power BI to business data
+- Enhance visualizations and reports with formatting
 - Visualize business data in a dashboard
-- Add relationships to the visualizations you create
-- Enhance visualizations and reports with formatting
+- Build a Machine learning model
 - Publish and share Power BI content
-- Use Power BI Desktop to do advanced modeling

 <a name="Prerequisites"></a>
 ### Prerequisites ###